RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m2-guides/use-case-overview.md

 ### Non Functional:

 Allow the user to change the criteria without technical assistance.
-Have the tooling for the user to update the rules but using standard spreadsheet-like decision tables or cuasi natural language.
+Have the tooling for the user to update the rules but using standard spreadsheet-like decision tables or quasi natural language.